SciCompMod/GMGPolar/README.md

     - Built matrices to be symmetric, reducing factorization time.
   - **Smoother:**
     - Separated into extrapolated and standard smoothers.
+    - Replaced the LU-Decomposition algorithm with the Thomas algorithm for improved efficiency.

 #### New Features